dialeleven/php-google-sitemap/README.md

    </sitemapindex>
 ```

 2. 'urlset' XML file(s) - a list of each of your website's URLs.
-For example:
+For example sitemap1.xml may contain something like:

 ```
    <?xml version="1.0" encoding="UTF-8"?>